aswarth123/aswarth123.github.io/index.md

    tasks first and then think about it afterwords but there is no time left so I am unable to procede with them.*
 ## ELIGIBILITY FOR AMFOSS
    *I am an enthusiastic person and love programming.
 I like to learn new things and explore things.
-I can contribute back to the club in many ways especilly in the logic and algorithm developing which is my stronger area.
-I will definately contibute to club in all the possible ways I can for the progress of the club.*
+I can contribute back to the club in many ways especilly in the logic and algorithm development which are my stronger area.
+I will definately contibute to the club in all possible ways for development of the club.*
 ## SELF-EVALUATION
    *I am felling that I have made an appriciable progress in the tasks in the extended time but I could have made more progress if the deadline allowed me to do so.*